Lewis Earle Sandt

 Lewis Earle Sandt (May 19, 1888 – June 22, 1913) was an American aviation pioneer.

 Sandt was born in Brookville, Pennsylvania on May 19, 1888.
 Early in his life, he developed an interest in motorized machines, which led to his opening of a car garage named the Star Garage in Erie, Pennsylvania with his brother, Walter.
-While in Erie, Earl (who used his middle name) was exposed to aviation exhibitions and had the opportunity to meet Lincoln Beachy, renowned pioneer aviator.
-With advice from Beachy and others, he decided to learn to fly and attended the Curtiss Flight School in Hammondsport, New York.
+While in Erie, Earl (who used his middle name) was exposed to aviation exhibitions and had the opportunity to meet Lincoln Beachy, the renowned pioneer aviator.
+With advice from Beachy and others, he decided to learn to fly and attended the Curtiss Flying School in Hammondsport, New York.